mariomtzjr/gallery/README.md

 `docker-compose up`

 ### Create a superuser
 To use the next command is necessary kown the container id.
 To knows it, you have to run this command first `docker ps`.
-The output column wich name is CONTAINER ID has the value we need to create a super user.
+The output column which name is CONTAINER ID has the value we need to create a super user.

 `docker exec -it container_id python manage.py createsuperuser`